cloudconductor-patterns/zabbix_pattern/README.md

 -------------

 - cloudconductor (>= 1.1)
+- any platform pattern

 How to use patterns
 ============

 You can apply this pattern by using CloudConductor CLI tools or REST API.
-Please see [Getting started](http://cloudconductor.org/) in official web site to know how the parameters you input to CloudConductor CLI tools or REST API are converted into chef attributes.
+Please see [Getting started](http://cloudconductor.org/en/documents/getting-started) in official web site to know how the parameters you input to CloudConductor CLI tools or REST API are converted into chef attributes.